GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 ![The metaclass *StatementClass*](./images/Metaclass_StatementClass.png)

-A *StatementClass* defines the data type definition of a SpecIF statement.
+A *StatementClass* defines the type of a SpecIF statement instance.
+Inheritance from other statement classes using the *extends* attribute is possible, as well.
 Statements are the edges in a SpecIF graph and are in fact semantic relations between resources.
 A statement has two ends called *subject* and *object*.
 An example is "system-component IJK *satisfies* requirement 345".
 A StatementClass allows the definition of eligible resource classes for the subject an object of the statement instances.